 Staged selling: Instead of selling all your shares at once, consider breaking up the distributions into different tax years.
 The downside here is that you have to accept the risk of the position until you sell, but the upside is that it may spread out the tax payments or even manage your tax brackets.

-Tax timing: You may want to talk to your advisor about the best year for you to sell shares, particularly if you are approaching retirement or another event that could put you in a lower tax bracket.
+Tax timing: You may want to talk to your financial professional about the best year for you to sell shares, particularly if you are approaching retirement or another event that could put you in a lower tax bracket.

 Offset with losses: If you own securities that are worth less than they were when you bought them, you may be able to sell those and use those losses to offset the gains on your company stock.

-Saving opportunities: Contributions to IRAs, or workplace savings plans such as 401(k)s can potentially provide a tax deduction.
+Saving opportunities: Contributions to IRAs, non-qualified deferred compensation, or workplace savings plans such as 401(k)s can potentially provide a tax deduction.
 Increasing your contributions in years when you sell company stock might help you manage your overall tax situation.

 4. Manage remaining stock holistically